golemfactory/golem-js-preview-program/tasks/0-yagna-setup/README.md

 3. Verify the contents of the `result.json` file to see e.g. the name of the provider who has run your task.

-## Additional info
+## Helpful resources

-- Yagna service setup instructions are available [here](https://docs.golem.network/creators/javascript/examples/tools/yagna-installation-for-requestors).
+- Yagna service setup instructions are available [here](https://docs.golem.network/docs/creators/javascript/examples/tools/yagna-installation-for-requestors).

 - You might also like to review Node.js [QuickStart](https://docs.golem.network/creators/javascript/quickstars/quickstart) in the Docs.